NyashaNziramasanga/jest-testing/jest-test-example/README.md

 # Example

-Tets sum and subtract using jest.js
+Test sum and subtract using jest.js

 ## Usage